osiweb/unified_retro_keyboard/hardware/interface-ascii/README.md

 ## Features
 - Parallel or serial output
 - Up to 8 configuration settings via an up-to-8 position DIP switch
-- Apple 1 and Apple 2 compatible outputs.
-Other configurations can be supported by making a custom cable.
+- Apple 1, Apple 2, and SOL-20 compatible outputs.
+Other configurations can be
+  supported by making a custom cable.
-- Can decode arbitrary keyboards up 16 rows by 8 columns by making a custom keyboard cable.
+- Can decode arbitrary keyboards up 16 rows by 8 columns.
 - Supports up to 3 keyboard LEDs
 - Supports up to 3 "special" host outputs, such as RESET, SCREEN_CLEAR, BREAK, etc.